iamdudeman/sola-game-engine/README.md

   * Research build tooling of some sort
     * Take a main java file and build for a platform maybe?
 * Unit Testing
-  * Add easy way to test the ability of ECS components to be serializable
   * Add lots of missing tests :)
 * Browser Platform
   * Consider web worker for game loop